By Borneo specialist Mark

 Borneo’s tangled jungles, remote indigenous villages and quality of beach resorts provide a blend of luxury and adventure that I haven’t seen anywhere else in Southeast Asia.

-You could spend one night in a secluded jungle lodge, rising to the chatter of monkeys, and the next wake to the sound of the sea on a boutique island resort, ready for a day of snorkeling in some of the best dive spots in the world.
+You could spend one night in a secluded jungle lodge, rising to the chatter of monkeys, and the next wake to the sound of the sea on a boutique island resort, ready for a day of snorkelling in some of the best dive spots in the world.

 This is a destination that offers sunset cruising, but also the option to spend a night staying with members of the Iban tribe in a communal longhouse.